codize-app/odoo-argentina/l10n_ar_report_picking/README.md

-# Electronic Picking of Argentina
+# PrePrint Picking of Argentina

 ## Settings